Homology inclusion of complex line arrangements: Introduction

 The author would like to thank his former PhD advisors Enrique Artal and Vincent Florens for their support and reviewing of this research.
-Many thanks also to Benoît Guerville-Ballé for his invaluable contribution to the computations of the invariant.
+Many thanks also to Benoît Guerville-Ballé for his advising and for his invaluable contribution to the computations of the invariant.